I know we’ve heard this before, but I wasn’t sure if anyone had put it in social media and writing vernacular, so here goes:

 Sing / Listen to Music: Nothing lends more inspiration than music.
 Whether it’s a sad country song or an instrumental piece, add some music to your routine.

 Wash Your Hands: I know…you’re saying, “What?”
 Okay…I’ll take this one step further.
 If you have writer’s block, stop!
-Go get the snack I mentioned and then take a shower.
+Go get the snack I mentioned, and then take a shower.
 Start with hot water to alleviate stress, but then finish with cold water as long as possible.
 If you don’t know about this, read up on it.
 The negative ions created from the water hitting the tile and the drowning out of all other sounds are the best way to get your mind thinking.

 Now…go write your blog, your book reviews, your tweets, your Facebook posts, or preferably your WIP!

-Until next time, happy reading, friends!
+Until next time, happy reading and writing!

 I love talking about all things books, so please connect with me via one of the links below.